 “What Edward Surratt took off of me is we were supposed to grow old and watch our grandkids grow.
 I have so much anger over it,” Ms. Moore, 66, said.
 “I want to see him electrocuted.
 And I want to see him in a room one-on-one, no shackles, and ask him why he did this.”

-Over the decades, Edward Surratt melted into anonymity in the Florida prison system, hundreds of miles from his victims and their families.
+Over the decades, Edward Surratt melted into anonymity in the Florida prison system, hundreds of miles from his victims and their families in the Northeast.

 He was doing two life sentences for raping a woman and her 18-year-old daughter in their St. Augustine home as the woman’s husband lay, hogtied and helpless, in the room.

 Surratt was on the run at the time, and this was his sadistic coup de grace.
 If he were somehow ever released from Florida’s grasp, another twin life sentence awaited him in South Carolina after being convicted there of murdering a 66-year-old man with a baseball bat and raping and beating his wife so badly that she required “major cranial surgery, a throat operation and her jaw wired,” according to an Associated Press account during the trial.